 Having a hard time figuring out what you’d like your wedding attire to look like?
-A tuxedo is a classic look, and a black tux wedding may be your ultimate wedding vision, but how do you decide what’s best?
+A tuxedo is a classic look, and an all black tux for a wedding may be your ultimate wedding vision, but how do you decide what’s best?
 Especially since more and more couples are choosing to go less formal for their wedding.
 Of course, you want to look stylish on your big day, but more formal isn’t always better.

 Here we will help you decide if a black-tie wedding is the best option for your wedding dress code and give you everything you need to know to choose a black tuxedo or suit for yourself.